Micromeda/pygenprop/README.md

 ```

-For the above directory structure the following shell command would be used:
+For the above directory structure the following shell command would be used to generate a Micromeda file that integrates protein sequences:

 ```bash
 pygenprop build -d ./genomeProperties.txt -i *.tsv -o ecoli_genomes_properties.micro -p
 ```

 The **merge** command is used to merge multiple Micromeda files into a single output Micromeda file.
-It requires a copy of ```genomeProperties.txt```.
+It also requires a copy of ```genomeProperties.txt```.

 ```bash
 pygenprop merge -d ./genomeProperties.txt -i *.micro -o merged_ecoli_genomes_properties.micro